 The meat was horrific and fortunately I was seated to the right of our boisterous host, who loved listening to himself talk, with Hector, the family Husky on MY right side, happily gobbling up pieces of the venison I was oh-so-discretely sneaking to him; with great relief.
 My friend (who was in full view of his father and my brilliant plan to stay alive) had to suck it up and pretend to love the meal.
 But I digress.

-A few weeks ago I had one of these food flashbacks about some sour cream chicken my Grandmother used to make.
+A few weeks ago, I had one of these food flashbacks about some sour cream chicken my Grandmother used to make.
 There were two chicken dishes of hers I remember.
 The first became a college staple as soon as I was forced to learn how to cook to survive.
-It was chicken thighs tossed in Shake-and-Bake, smothered with a can of cream of celery soup and baked.
-Sounds knarly I’m sure but it was delicious and I’m sure quite progressive for the time.
+It was chicken thighs tossed in Shake-and-Bake, smothered with a can of condensed cream of celery soup and baked.
+Sounds gnarly I’m sure, but it was delicious and I’m sure quite progressive for the time.